Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- In two matchups against the 49ers, Prescott averaged 239.5 passing yards per game, 47.0 yards less than his over/under for Sunday.
+- Prescott averages 239.5 passing yards per game in two matchups against the 49ers, 42.0 fewer yards his over/under in Sunday's game.

-- In both of those games against the 49ers, Prescott threw multiple TDs.
+- Prescott threw multiple touchdown passes in both of those contests against the 49ers.

-- The 227.9 passing yards the 49ers allow per game makes them the NFL's seventh-ranked pass defense this season.
+- The 49ers have the NFL's seventh-ranked pass defense this season, giving up 227.9 yards per game through the air.

-- The 49ers have allowed 25 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.
+- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the NFL.

 Recent Performances

-- In last week's outing against the Eagles, Prescott threw for yards while completing 77.8 percent of his passes, tossing five touchdowns.
+- Prescott put together a 295-yard performance against the Eagles in Week 18, completing 77.8 percent of his passes with five touchdown passes.

-- He has tacked on 41 rushing yards on nine carries, averaging 13.7 yards per game.
+- He's tacked on 41 rushing yards on nine carries, averaging 13.7 yards per game.

 Prescott's Dallas Teammates